LinkedIn Redesign— New Job Referral Experience 👩🏻💼👨🏻💻

 - How risky is it?
 Is it worth the investment?

-- Will this design change or decreasing the current user experience.
+- Will this design change or decrease the current user experience?

 1 How might we create a more pleasant and straightforward job referral experience for both job seekers and employees?

 Ok, It’s time for something new and meaningful.
 I need to create a unique referral experience for both employees and job seekers.
 Where should I get to start?
 First, I realize it’s important to study the user flow.
 What LinkedIn did do in the past?
 What was the mistake they made?